omnistreams/omnistreams-spec/README.md

    WebSockets, WebRTC, ZeroMQ, reliable UDP, Go channels, etc)
 3. Pull-based backpressure.
-4. Reference implementations and base classes/interfaces in JavaScript, Rust, Go, and Python.
+4. Reference implementations and base classes/interfaces in JavaScript, Rust, and Go.
 This includes convenience functionality for setting up networked streams over WebSockets.
-5. Extremely simple to understand and make new implementations.
+5. Extremely simple to understand and implement.
 If a reasonable amount of performance loss means a greatly simplified design, choose the simple option.
 A first-year undergrad CS student should be able to make a usefully complete implementation in an arbitrary programming language.

 # Prior Work